It is one of the most popular supplements used by people looking to build lean muscle mass, maximize performance, and increase strength.

 For years creatine has been portrayed by the media as a dangerous and poorly understood supplement, and its long-term use can result in poor health.
-Unfortunately for the mass media, they reached their conclusions from a small sample size, namely the ever famous “n = 1” experiment.
+Unfortunately for the mass media, they reached their conclusions from a small sample size, namely the famous “n = 1” experiment.

-Most popular claims suggest that creatine can cause dehydration, injury, gastrointestinal upset, and even kidney or liver damage.
+Most popular claims suggest that creatine can cause dehydration, injury, gastrointestinal upset, and kidney or liver damage.

-Research on creatine actually began more than 40 years ago when it was used experimentally to treat heart disorders and improve heart function during heart attacks.
+Research on creatine began more than 40 years ago when it was used experimentally to treat heart disorders and improve heart function during heart attacks.

 Different forms of creatine